 • All other owners: Passive investors, each holding less than 25% of shares

 This arrangement indicates that while Igwe may not be the largest shareholder, she has the most influence over the company’s management and decision-making processes.
-In fact, it is possible to be a control person without any ownership in a company.
+It is possible to be a control person without any ownership in a company.

 Summary and Next Steps